crweiner/hacktoberfest-swag-list/README.md

 #### **Twilio**

 - **Swag**: Stickers, Twilio Socks
-- **Requirements**: two or more pull request merged into any project on [twilio-labs](github.com/twilio-labs) and fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSc0MaHgfVhNkZdfv9R4Zcs8nfoQbcbJxRQaHmOctsVA80H1QA/viewform) before November 15th.
+- **Requirements**: two or more pull requests into any project on [twilio-labs](github.com/twilio-labs) .
-- **How to sign up**: Sign up to GitHub, Sign up on the Hacktoberfest site, Make pull requests as mentioned above, Wait for your special edition Hacktoberfest swag from Twilio.
+- **How to sign up**: Sign up to GitHub, Make pull requests as mentioned above, fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSc0MaHgfVhNkZdfv9R4Zcs8nfoQbcbJxRQaHmOctsVA80H1QA/viewform) before November 15th and wait for your special edition Hacktoberfest swag from Twilio.
 - **Notes**:  See this page for their [official announcement](https://www.twilio.com/blog/ahoy-hacktoberfest-2019).

 #### **Valor Software** (Notepad or Wooden phone stand)